wso2-attic/ballerina-integrator/README.md

 ```
 # Developing the service

-Let's get start with the implementation of the "order_accepting_service.bal", which acts as a http endpoint which accept request from client and publish messages to a JMS destination. "order_dispatcher_service.bal" process the each message recieve to the Order_Queue and route orders to the destinations queues by considering their message content. "retail_order_process_service.bal" and "wholesale_order_process_service.bal" are listner services for the retail_Queue and Wholesale_Queue.
+Let's get started with the implementation of the "order_accepting_service.bal", which acts as an HTTP endpoint which accepts requests from clients and publishes messages to a JMS destination. "order_dispatcher_service.bal" process each message receive to the Order_Queue and route orders to the destinations queues by considering their message content. "retail_order_process_service.bal" and "wholesale_order_process_service.bal" are listener services for the retail_Queue and Wholesale_Queue.

 **order_accepting_service.bal**
 ```ballerina